williamdlees/TRIgS/README.md

 # BioTools
 A collection of bioinformatics tools for sequence analysis, with an emphasis on Next-Generation Sequencing and [Rep-Seq](http://www.ncbi.nlm.nih.gov/pubmed/22043864 "Rep-Seq").

+Online versions of some tools are available on our [website](http://cimm.ismb.lon.ac.uk/pat).

 [**AnnotateTreeCmd**](docs/AnnotateTree.md) creates annotated lineage trees and sequence alignments showing the point at which amino acid substitutions occur.
 It uses [PHYLIP’s dnaml](http://evolution.genetics.washington.edu/phylip.html) for ancestral reconstruction.
 Sequence numbering can be defined by the user, for example to match the numbering of a crystal structure, or to match a standard numbering scheme.
 If the sequences represent a B-cell clonal lineage, additional reports relating to variation in the CDRs can be produced.
-An [online version](http://cimm.ismb.lon.ac.uk/pat/annotatetree/) is available.

 ![Image](https://rawgit.com/williamdlees/BioTools/master/docs/treediag5.svg)
 <br>Part of a tree produced by AnnotateTreeCmd, showing amino acid substitutions